Minivans & Carrier Vans in Fiji: What You Need to Know© FijiPocketGuide.com

 Carriers Vs. Minivans and Buses

-When it comes to choosing between riding a carrier or minivan, carriers are obviously cheaper.
-The biggest issue, however, is that there are no seatbelts nor any kind of protection should the vehicle get in an accident.
+When it comes to choosing between riding a carrier or minivan, carriers are cheaper.
+The biggest issue, however, is that there are no seatbelts or any kind of protection should the vehicle get in an accident.
 With some of the precarious driving that happens in Fiji, this is an obvious safety issue.
 Buses might cost around the same as carriers but tend to be a little on the safer side.
+The main benefit of carriers is that they tend to reach places other transport cannot.
+In addition, carriers are the only type of public transport available on islands like Kadavu.

 This article was reviewed and published by Laura, editor in chief and co-founder of Fiji Pocket Guide.
 Since arriving solo in the South Pacific over 10 years ago with nothing but a backpack and a background in journalism, her mission has been to show the world how easy (and awesome) it is to explore a paradise such as Fiji.
 She knows the islands inside-out and loves sharing tips on how best to experience Fiji’s must-dos and hidden gems.
 Laura is also editor of several other South Pacific travel guides.